Lyndsey Goddard is a London Wedding Photographer

 “I am not dead; I am in Herne Bay”

 so wrote the artist Marcel Duchamp on a postcard to his friend in 1913.
-This corner of the Kent coast is magical, and after living in London since the mid-nineties, I relocated here.
-I now live a stone’s throw from the beach with the two men in my life – my husband Steve, another London wedding photographer, and Ozzy the French bulldog.
+This corner of the Kent coast is magical, and after living in London since the mid-nineties, I relocated here on New Year’s Day 2013.
+I now live a stone’s throw from the beach with the two men in my life – my husband Steve, another London wedding photographer, and Ozzy the (very old, more lives than a cat!)
+French bulldog.
 It’s a beautiful place to live, particularly in winter when the beaches are empty and you can get a fireside seat in the pub.

-Alongside photography, I love a good rummage in a junk shop (especially ones in Ghent), a swim in the sea, and losing hours in the kitchen and the garden.
-I’m at my happiest by the beach with a good sunrise or sunset: J.M.W Turner said the skies here are the best in the world and I’d agree.
+Alongside photography, I love a good rummage in a junk shop (especially ones in Ghent), a swim in the sea, and losing hours in the kitchen, the garden, and at my allotment.
+Veggie for over 34 years and vegan for over 5 years, living a sustainable life and growing as much of the veg we eat as possible is really important to me.
+I’m at my happiest by the beach with my husband, my dog, and a good sunrise or sunset.
+J.M.W Turner said the skies here are the best in the world and I’d agree.

 I’m an avid people watcher, fascinated by social documentary photography, and find weddings the perfect playground to marry (I’m so sorry for the pun) these two passions together.
 If you’re keen to have your wedding documented truthfully, with feeling and narrative, and the thought of staged, ‘cookie-cutter’ wedding photos makes you shudder, please read on to see if I might be the wedding photographer for you.

 Award Winning UK Wedding Photojournalist.